samchienyijhong/AWSSDK-ConfigIAMAccessKeyRotatation/README.md

-# AWS Config identify IAM users who needed for access key rotation then do the rotation
+# AWS Config identify IAM users who needed for access key rotation then IAM SDK do the rotation